Brest, Belarus

-The avenue is over 3 km long, running east to west, parallels the Mukhavets river at a distance of 300 - 600 m off the river.
+The avenue is over 3 km long, runs east-west, parallels the Mukhavets river at a distance of 300 - 600 m off the river.
 Its widest stretch between the shopping center and the Intourist Hotel is over 100 m broad.
 It looks like a boulevard having 2 parallel side lanes separated from the main traffic artery by 2 wide strips lined with tall trees.

 A clock tower dominates the shopping center.

-The flag of the city is atop the tower.
+The flag of the city is flying over the tower.

 The previous names: